Codeception/module-zf2/documentation.md

-# ZF2
+# Laminas Project

-This module allows you to run tests inside Zend Framework 2 and Zend Framework 3.
+This module allows you to run tests inside the Laminas Project.

-File `init_autoloader` in project's root is required by Zend Framework 2.
 Uses `tests/application.config.php` config file by default.

-Note: services part and Doctrine integration is not compatible with ZF3 yet
+Note: services part and Doctrine integration is not compatible with Laminas yet

 ## Status